digipres/publications/ipres/ipres-2009/papers/curating-scientific-research-data-for-the-long-term-a-preservati.md

   archives caring for scientific data sets with the full arsenal of tools and techniques necessary to rise to this challenge. '
 creators:
-- Conway, Esther
+- Esther Conway
-- Giaretta, David
+- David Giaretta
-- Dunckley, Matthew
+- Matthew Dunckley
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:294021/download
 grand_parent: iPRES